Modularium/Agent-NN/docs/index.md

-# Smolit LLM-NN Documentation
+# Agent-NN Documentation

-Welcome to the Smolit LLM-NN documentation!
+Welcome to the Agent-NN documentation!
 This documentation will help you understand and use our multi-agent system with neural network-based task routing.

 ## Overview

-Smolit LLM-NN is a sophisticated multi-agent system that combines large language models (LLMs) with neural networks to create an intelligent task routing and execution framework.
+Agent-NN is a sophisticated multi-agent system that combines large language models (LLMs) with neural networks to create an intelligent task routing and execution framework.
 The system features:

 - Dynamic agent creation and specialization
 - Neural network-based task routing